A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Future Research Directions

-\textbf{Avatars:} The Metaverse users are telepresent and immerse in the virtual worlds as digital humans, a.k.a., avatars.
-Since human-like avatars may require a large amount of resources to create and operate, an important question to ask is: how can we establish dynamic avatar services in mobile edge networks in order to optimize the QoE of avatar services?
-Moreover, during the provision of the avatar services, the avatar has to collect and store a large amount of private biological data of the user or other users that have mapping relationships with the avatar in the digital world or related physical entity in the physical world.
-Therefore, it is significant to secure the data and safeguard the privacy protection during avatar generation and operation.
+\textbf{Avatars (Digital Humans):} The Metaverse users are telepresent and immersed in the virtual worlds as digital humans, a.k.a., avatars.
+Since human-like avatars may require a large number of resources to create and operate, an important question to ask is: how can we establish dynamic avatar services at mobile edge networks to optimize the QoE of avatar services?
+Moreover, during the provision of avatar services, each avatar has to collect and store a large amount of private biological data of the user or other users that have mapping relationships with the avatar in the virtual worlds or related physical entities in the physical world.
+Therefore, it is significant to secure the data and safeguard privacy protection during avatar generation and operation.

-\textbf{Standards for Blockchain Scalability and Interoperability:} Scalability and interoperability of the blockchain are the foundations to support the wide connectivity and interaction of the Metaverse.
-However, the scalability and interoperability of current blockchains are still in their infancy.
-Some initial extension schemes such as offchain, sharding, and cross-chain allow the blockchain technology to provide a vision as the infrastructure of the Metaverse.
-However, there is still a lack of standardized protocols that allow the scalability and interoperability of blockchains to be efficiently utilized and developed.
-Standardized scalability and interoperability would allow Metaverse users to share 3D worlds more smoothly without the interruption of teleoperation between different blockchain systems.

-\textbf{Intelligent Blockchain:} Intelligent blockchain apply AI algorithms to enable conventional blockchain to be more adaptive to the prevailing network environment in the consensus and the block propagation processes.
+\textbf{Intelligent Blockchain:} Intelligent blockchain applies AI algorithms to enable conventional blockchain to be more adaptive to the prevailing network environment in the consensus and the block propagation processes.
 As AI is the main engine and blockchain is the main infrastructure of the Metaverse, their intersection allows the Metaverse to efficiently protect the security and privacy of users.
-There are some preliminary studies on intelligent blockchain, such as adaptive block propagation models and dynamic routing algorithms for payment channel networks.
-However, the existing research on intelligent blockchain only focuses on making the blockchain operate more efficiently in the digital environments.
-In the Metaverse, intelligent blockchain will have to be linked to the physical world, changing the manner in which physical entities (e.g., wireless base stations, UAVs, and RISs) operate in the physical world.
+There are some preliminary studies on the intelligent blockchain, such as adaptive block propagation models and dynamic routing algorithms for payment channel networks.
+However, the existing research on the intelligent blockchain only focuses on making the blockchain operate more efficiently in digital environments.
+In the Metaverse, intelligent blockchain will have to be linked to the physical world, changing the manner in which physical entities (e.g., wireless base stations, vehicles, and UAVs) operate in the physical world.

 \textbf{Quality of Experience: } The human perceived QoE of users and their avatars should be properly evaluated and satisfied while immersing in the virtual worlds and interacting with other users.
 Both subjective and objective QoE assessments based on physiological and psychological studies can be leveraged to score and manage the provisioned services in the Metaverse.